patoarvizu/kms-vault-operator/README.md

 Although rarely an empty string is required as a secret, sometimes it is needed for backwards compatibility or as a placeholder.
 Since an empty string is not a valid KMS-encrypted string, the CRD includes a field that signals to the operator that an empty string should be put in the indicated path and field.
 To do this, simply set `emptySecret: true` to each individual item under `secrets` that you want to inject as a an empty string.
 Note that when you do this, the operator will ignore anything set in the `encryptedSecret` field, even if it's a valid KMS-encrypted string.

+### Validating webhook

+The Docker image contains another binary (`kms-vault-validating-webhook`) that can be used as a server that a `ValidatingWebhookConfiguration` calls to validate either `KMSVaultSecret`s or `PartialKMSVaultSecret`s and prevent them from being picked up by the controller in the first place.
+Since this binary is separate from the main one, it would need to be deployed either as a sidecar or as a separate `Deployment`, as well as requiring its own `Service`.
+You can find an example of how to deploy it as a sidecar [here](deploy/operator.yaml).

+Keep in mind that a `ValidatingWebhookConfiguration` requires a valid CA bundle to trust the webhook over TLS.
+While this can be any certificate generated offline, you can also use [`cert-manager`](https://github.com/jetstack/cert-manager/) to make it easy to generate certificates as Kubernetes `Secret`s and mount them on containers (like the webhook), or to inject the corresponding CA bundle in `ValidatingWebhookConfiguration`s.

 ## For security nerds

 ### Docker images are signed and published to Docker Hub's Notary server